Table of contents

 The procrastinator professionals will simply delay replying to someone just because they’ll have to then follow up and you know…work!

 So, if you are someone who likes taking time with things, instead of letting your emails pile up in your inbox just sort them into ‘To dos’ or ‘In progress’ or ‘Done’.
-Sortd is an app in Gmail which allows you to do this.
+If you’re using Gmail as a mail client, Sortd is an app in Gmail which allows you to do this.

 Gmail also gives you the opportunity to star your emails and come back to them when you can.

 This way, your inbox will continue to make its way to the Zen Zero destination, while you handle your affairs behind the scenes.

 6. Filter the bad guys — focus on the good guys

 Did you know that the urgency attached to a call is almost equal to the urgency attached to an email?
 Hard to believe, right?

 A study was carried out to evaluate the effects of email interruptions with the employees of Danwood Group.
 The findings suggested that employees would react to a mail within 6 seconds—that’s equal to the reaction time on telephone calls.
 The recovery time (the amount of time the user takes to get back to original work after reacting to the email) was 64 seconds; that was less than recovery time seen with telephone calls.
 But with more and more emails being received, the cumulative effect is significant.

 So the question you have to ask is—is each and every email worthy of these precious seconds…?